akshithy/Masters_Project/README.md

 # Masters_Project
 This repository contains all the codes I wrote for my Masters project.
-I wrote all these at the time when I just started to write codes, so these are not optimised for efficiency.
+These were written at the time when I just started to code, so these are not optimised for efficiency and speed.